spyderkam/Brownian-Motion/README.md

 **Updates:**
 - `xs`, `ys`: Lists of current bead positions
 - `end_to_end`: End-to-end distance at each time step
-- `Rg`: Radius of gyration at each time step
+- `Rg2`: Radius of gyration squared at each time step
 - `all_sim_pos`: Position history of all beads

 **Algorithm:**